Why It Works

 When you're ready to fry, out come the next two ingredients.
 Plain old buttermilk is the first.
 This is what will give your dredging mixture a nice thick base to cling to.
 For the dredge itself, I started with varying blends of all-purpose flour, cake flour, baking powder, and salt before I realized that self-rising flour, straight from the supermarket shelf, basically had all the qualities I was looking for: light and salty, with a good puffy texture when fried.
 All I had to do was season it aggressively with freshly ground pepper, and my chicken was ready to dredge.

-The other key to really great fried chicken—whether it's in a full-fledged Chick-Fil-A knockoff, real Southern fried chicken, or even a chicken-fried chicken with country gravy—is building up a nice, thick layer of flour to help it get extra crisp.
+The other key to really great fried chicken—whether it's in a full-fledged Chick-Fil-A knockoff, real Southern fried chicken, or even a chicken-fried chicken with cream gravy—is building up a nice, thick layer of flour to help it get extra crisp.

 To do this, I drizzle some of my buttermilk mixture into my flour mixture (about one tablespoon per half cup) and pinch it to make little nubs of breading that lodge themselves on the surface of the chicken, adding crunch.
 Your chicken should come out of the breading bowl looking like it's covered in some kind of fungal disease.
 A fungal disease that's gonna taste awesome.